juliejosephGit/FDInterestRate/README.md

 ### Design patterns:Singleton
 <br />Class Name:Singleton
-<br />Reason:one object is needed to coordinate the actions, across the system (for getting Month and FD interest rate from API)
+<br />Reason: One object is needed to coordinate the actions, across the system (for getting Month and FD interest rate from API)

 ### Architectural pattern:MVVM
-<br />separation of development of GUI code from development of the business logic or back-end logic
+<br />Separation of development of GUI code from development of the business logic or back-end logic

 ### How to build?
 <br />1.
 Download the repository